 One of the most prominent disadvantages of incorporation is that company profits are often double taxed.

 Corporations are taxed first on their net taxable income.
 Then business owners are also taxed on any salary or dividends they receive.
+Therefore, a larger business income and profit are often required to make up for the double taxation on the business profits.

 A Business Failure Can Have a Greater Loss Impact